Stoney Creek High School: Athletics

 The varsity football program is currently under head coach Nick Merlo, who originated the "Armor Up" theme in 2018.
 He coached the cougars to a playoff appearance in 2019 and a district finals appearance in 2020, along with Stoney Creek's first-ever undefeated regular season in 2020.

+The school's competitive cheer team has one the District 1 state championship multiple times, with three victories in a row in 2024, 2025, and 2026, also having won the championship in 2010 and 2019.

 Music program

 Stoney Creek's Chamber Singers have performed several times at the Michigan Music Conference in Grand Rapids, MI.
 In 2012 they also performed at the ACDA convention in Fort Wayne, IN.

 The Wind Ensemble group has also performed at the Michigan Music Conference.